Professional framework

 Independence and transparency

 This transparency protects not only the traceability of the opinion, but also the proper distinction between technical preparation, professional finding, and the later judicial evaluation of evidence.
+It also requires a clear distinction between what rests on the expert’s own findings and what has merely been taken over from file material, prior information, or statements by others.

 Professional standards and the expert role · Methodological integrity